 Call us optimists, but we firmly believe that anyone can have a magazine feature-worthy home.
 Even if you’re on a shoestring budget, there are plenty of ways to decorate your interior or garden.
-If your new year resolution is to revamp your home in 2021, here are 21 cheap and easy ways to achieve your goals.
+If your new year resolution is to revamp your home in 2022, here are some cheap and easy ways to achieve your goals.

 1. Paint a Statement Wall